RyanLBuchanan/ryangineer/README.md

 Ryangineer is a porfolio website that I used to reinforce my learning of Machine Learning Algorithms and the mathematics included with each.

- I am also very interested the tech industry, preferably with an emphasis on artificial intelligence, such as computer vision, recommender systems, chatbots and/or natural language processing.
+ I am very interested the tech industry, preferably with an emphasis on artificial intelligence, such as computer vision, recommender systems, chatbots and/or natural language processing.
 I am eager to start out with machine learning & progress to deep learning.
 I have also just been accepted to a Data Analytics Masters program.
 I have a Masters in Education - Instructional Design & an MBA.
 I'd like to combine all of this into a Data Scientist role, eventually.

 Also included at this website are links to my Data Dashboard & the Virtual Reality courses I conducted while creating VR Dev Kids LLC.